deibid/quantified-humanist/week-1/David's Data Double.md

 Requested my data in both HTMl and JSON format.
-HTML will let me to visualize it faster with the pre-made Facebook format and will allow me to do further analize it and visualize it in new ways.
+HTML will let me to visualize it faster with the pre-made Facebook format and will allow me to do further analyze it and visualize it in new ways.

 I'm honestly impressed with the thoroughness of the data.
 Facebook is the first social platform I ever joined.
 I don't really use it anymore but it's interesting to see how far back some of my likes, comments and chats go.